 Thursdays are longer, brisker and could involve walking on uneven ground and through fields.

 New walkers will need to fill in a form on arrival, so aim to be here 15 minutes early for your first time.

 You can lead this walk, or be a middle or back marker.
-If you want to help volunteer there are training events at regular points throughout the year - please contact us about this here.
+If you want to help volunteer there are training events at regular points throughout the year - please contact our Events team about being a walk leader.

 Webheath Wanderers health walks

-This is no longer part of the Walking For Health Scheme.
-It is now an informal group of walkers, not a led walk.
-For more information contact Anne Coombs 01527 546017.
-During the Coronavirus outbreak some members may still turn out.
+These are no longer part of the Walking For Health Scheme.
+It is now an informal group of walkers, not a led walk, and we provide this information for your reference only.

 Thanks to all our Walks for Health volunteer walk leaders, who make these walks possible.

 Thanks too to The Independence Trust, who we are working with to bring these free, safe and friendly walks to your community.
 If you would like to find out more about local walks in and around Redditch, visit the Walking for Health website.